Introduction to Flash and Actionscript

 Create 3 movie clip symbols, a Circle, a Star, and a Triangle.
 Delete the instances from the stage.

-Tutorial #2 - Change Colour of one or mor of your Shapes
+Tutorial #2 - Change Colour of one or more of your Shapes (or another Shape)

 Change the Text Colour to match the Shape Colour